-Does your bathroom smell a little, musty?
+Does your bathroom smell a little musty?

 The cause can range from kids and pets to not having enough time for a thorough cleaning or having ineffective circulation and ventilation, but it is important to understand that you should address the problem sooner rather than later.

-What is Causing the Smell?
+What Is Causing The Musty Bathroom Smell?

 In this case, you may need a more powerful cleaning agent to resolve the problem, or it may be time to renovate certain aspects of your bathroom.
 It all depends on the kind of mold and how far along the issue is.

-Safeguarding Your Bathroom
+Safeguarding Your Bathroom – 3 Best Ways

 Mildew finds damp, warm places the perfect environment in which to thrive.
 It can be hazardous to your health and people who are sensitive to mold or mildew may notice certain symptoms, such as headaches, nosebleeds, and nausea.

 Often, it will grow behind picture frames and on wet towels.
 If left unchecked, it can become moldy and creep into the drywall, which may cause extreme structural damage in the future.

-Use Proper Ventilation
+1. Use Proper Ventilation

 Make sure to check that your bathroom vent is in good condition at least every six months.
 You may also want to open a door or window prior to running a bath or turning on the shower, allowing some cool and fresh air in for added circulation.

 Many of us are familiar with the tiny sacks of silica that we can find at the bottom of a bag of sealed food such as beef jerky.
 The same concept of freshness can apply to your bathroom.

-Remove Excess Water Manually
+3. Remove Excess Water Manually